ePaul/http-extensions/draft-ietf-httpbis-digest-headers.md

                                 <encoded digest output>
 ~~~

+When a message has no representation data (eg. a HEAD request)
+it is still possible to assert that no representation data was sent
+computing the representation digest on an empty string
+(see {{usage-in-signatures}}).

 The checksum is computed using one of the digest-algorithms listed in {{algorithms}}
 and then encoded in the associated format.